Connecting to Online Library Resources

 Members of the public, as well as UW faculty, students, and staff, are welcome to use the computers in the Law Library.

-For information on access to LexisNexis and Westlaw, see Computer-Assisted Legal Research and CALR Access by UW Law Students, Faculty, Staff, and Librarians.
-The King County Law Library provides public access to selected databases on LexisNexis and Westlaw.
-Contact KCLL for more information: (206) 296-0940.
+The Public Law Library of King County provides public access to selected databases on LexisNexis and Westlaw.
+Contact the library for more information: (206) 296-0940.

-To print material from the Library PCs, see Instructions for Printing from Library Computers.
+To print material from the Library PCs, see Instructions for Printing & Scanning.

 Neither the Law Library nor the Law School have staff to help visitors configure or trouble-shoot problems with their computers and the wireless network.

 UW students, faculty, and staff should seek assistance at the Odegaard Undergraduate Library Computing Commons or the Mary Gates Hall Computing Resource Center.
-For more information on computing at the University of Washington, visit the UW's Computing and Networking website.
+For more information on computing at the University of Washington, visit the UW's IT Connect.

 Access for Members of the Public Using the Law Library Website from Outside the Library (Off-Campus)

 Documents and other information created by Law Library staff and found at lib.law.washington.edu are freely available to anyone who has Internet access.
-This information includes our library catalog, the legal research guides, and Internet Legal Resources.
+This information includes our legal research guides and list of Free Law Online.

 The Law Library cannot provide remote users who are members of the general public access to commercial subscription databases and indexes.
-These sources include Hei Online, KeyCite, and LegalTrac.
+These sources include HeinOnline.
 The Law Library is open to the public and members of the public are welcome to come to the Library to use these services.